MaqsudovJamshed/Trading-and-Investing/README.md

       ## Context

 In this project, we are a consulting company specializing in cryptocurrency, with a particular focus on **Bitcoin**.
 We analyze stock and futures markets to uncover the potential of investing in Bitcoin and build strategies based on these insights.
 Ultimately, we advise investors on the optimal times and strategies for buying and selling Bitcoin.

+## What is Bitcoin ?

+Bitcoin is a decentralized digital currency and asset that operates on a network of nodes, leveraging cryptography to secure transactions and enable trustless exchanges in a free market environment.
+There is a lot to unpack, and while we’re only touching on certain aspects, it is crucial to understand why it’s important to know and discuss Bitcoin.
+Studying and discussing Bitcoin is crucial because it represents a revolutionary shift in the financial system, offering an alternative to traditional currencies and banking systems.
+Understanding Bitcoin helps investors, policymakers, and individuals navigate its potential as a store of value, its volatility, and its impact on global economics and digital innovation.